adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 22/7/20

+* Generalised DL models that do a lot of stuff vs Deterministic task specific packages?
+I prefer the latter for now

 ## 21/7/20

 * Recorded my paper's video for presentation at KDD '20.
 Covid normal!